Actuarial Perspectives and Solutions for Strengthening the U.S. Retirement System

 (2:40 to 3:25 p.m.)

 Few American workers outside the public sector have access to a defined benefit pension plan, thus left to rely on Social Security, employer-sponsored savings plans, and their own savings as potential sources for income during retirement years.
 A changing American workforce that is becoming less connected to employers adds additional challenges, leaving many without any employer-provided benefits to help them prepare for retirement.
-The panel will discuss ways the current retirement system can be strengthened to provide individuals with better access to retirement savings accounts, more meaningful accumulation of savings, and improved options for sustainable lifetime retirement income.
+The panel discussed ways the current retirement system can be strengthened to provide individuals with better access to retirement savings accounts, more meaningful accumulation of savings, and improved options for sustainable lifetime retirement income.

 Moderator: Tonya Manning, MAAA, EA, FCA, FSA; Member, Pension Committee, American Academy of Actuaries